ThomasMNS/asteroidattack/README.md

 # Change log

+* 18/12/2016 - Added strong purple asteroids.
+These are slow, but take multiple shots to destroy and will cause some hefty damage if you collide with one.
+All levels have been reworked to make room for the newly added enemies, with different obstacles now appearing in earlier levels.
+Finally, the code handling collision detection, death etc. has been given a significant rewrite to reduce unneeded code repetition and make it easier to add new enemies in the future.
 * 13/12/2016 - Added fragmenting asteroids.
 These can be found in level 8.
 * 09/12/2016 - Added simple ship appearance customisation options that work in both game modes.
 * 07/12/2016 - Added sound effects to indicate the player is coming to the end of a level.
 "Level complete" screens are again being correctly displayed after each level.